Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Strongly asymptotic rays

-\begin{thm} Any WP geodesic ray with end invariant constructed in \cite[\S7.2]{wpbehavior} is divergent in $\mathcal{M}(S)$. \end{thm} \begin{proof} Since the only subsurfaces with big subsurface coefficient are large subsurfaces these pairs of partial markings or laminations are narrow.
-Moreover the pairs have bounded annular coefficients.
-Then by Theorem \ref{thm : strongasym} any other geodesic ray $r'$ with forward ending lamination $\nu^{+}$ is strongly asymptotic to $r_{\nu^{\pm}}$.
-Moreover $\hat{r}_{\nu_{\pm}}$ is divergent in $\mathcal{M}(S)$.
-Thus $\hat{r}'$ is divergent. \end{proof}
+\begin{thm} Any WP geodesic ray with end invariant $(\nu^{-},\nu^{+})$ constructed in \cite[\S7.2]{wpbehavior} is divergent in $\mathcal{M}(S)$. \end{thm} \begin{proof} Since the only subsurfaces in which the pair $(\nu^{-},\nu^{+})$ has a big projection distance are large subsurfaces, the pair is narrow.
+Moreover the pair has bounded annular coefficients.
+Thus, by Theorem \ref{thm : strongasym} any other geodesic ray $r'$ with forward ending lamination $\nu^{+}$ is strongly asymptotic to $r_{\nu^{\pm}}$.
+Now since $\hat{r}_{\nu^{\pm}}$ is divergent in $\mathcal{M}(S)$, the geodesic ray $\hat{r}'$ is divergent as well. \end{proof}